phoenixfan86/fsbox/src/mods/minecraft/supplementaries.md

 ---
+title: "Supplementaries — download mod for"
-title: "Supplementaries — скачати мод"
+title_ua: "Supplementaries — скачати мод"
+description: "Supplementaries is a highly customizable modification of Forge designed to add valuable content that fills in the gaps in the base version."
 mod_name: "Immersive Railroading"
 game: "Minecraft"
 game_collection: "/mods/minecraft"